Have you ever considered getting started as a project management virtual assistant?

 Hailey was looking for an exciting business idea that wouldn’t take time away from being with her young son.
-After her first venture into business floundered, she came across Horkey Handbook’s, 30 Days or Less to Virtual Assistant Success and took the plunge.
-It wasn’t long before she filled her client roster and found her niche in Project Management.
+After her first venture into business floundered, she found project management virtual assistance (and she hasn't looked back since).

 She took some time out of her busy schedule to talk about getting started as a project management virtual assistant.
 In this interview, she offers valuable insight into what skills and characteristics will help you succeed as a PMVA, what kind of income and perks you might be able to earn, and how to ask your clients the right questions about their goals!